 - Leave the option checked to re-create the configuration before running the fire drill and click Next.
-You complete additional steps in the wizard before running the fire drill. - See "Re-creating a fire drill configuration that has changed" on page 267. - To run the fire drill on the existing configuration, clear the option to re-create the fire drill service group and click Next. - 8 In the Fire Drill Mode Selection panel, click Run Fire Drill and click Next. - In the Post Fire Drill Script panel, you have the option to specify the full path to a script for the wizard to run after the running the fire drill.
-In addition, you can specify to run the Eseutil consistency check. - See "About post-fire drill scripts" on page 251. - 10 In the Fire Drill Implementation screen, wait until all fire drill tasks are performed and click Next. - The Summary panel displays the message that the fire drill is complete.
-You can leave the wizard running while you verify the results or exit the wizard. - To exit the wizard, click Finish. - 11 Run your own tests to verify the fire drill results.
+You complete additional steps in the wizard before running the fire drill.
+See "Re-creating a fire drill configuration that has changed" on page 267. - To run the fire drill on the existing configuration, clear the ention to re-greate - To run the fire drill on the existing configuration, clear the option to re-create the fire drill service group and click Next. - 8 In the Fire Drill Mode Selection panel, click Run Fire Drill and click Next. - 9 In the Post Fire Drill Script panel, you have the option to specify the full path to a script for the wizard to run after the running the fire drill.
+In addition, you can specify to run the Eseutil consistency check.

+See "About post-fire drill scripts" on page 251.

+10 In the Fire Drill Implementation screen, wait until all fire drill tasks are performed and click Next.

+The Summary panel displays the message that the fire drill is complete.
+You can leave the wizard running while you verify the results or exit the wizard.

+To exit the wizard, click Finish.

+11 Run your own tests to verify the fire drill results.